ruuda/noblit/doc/disk-format.md

 The value heap might store duplicates.
 Because values are immutable once stored, deduplication is safe.
-If a Datom contains a value that already exists on the heap, it is safe to reuse the existing value.
+If a Datom contains a value that already exists on the heap, it is safe to reference the existing value, rather than storing it again on the heap.
 Noblit may do this, but identifying duplicates is not free, hence Noblit may store the same value twice.

 TODO: Persist a hash table of values too, to identify duplicates?